 Additionally, in 2021, npower agreed a deal to move its customer base to E.ON, which shifted all of its customers to a new sub-brand called E.ON Next.
 This left British Gas, EDF Energy, E.ON Next, OVO and ScottishPower as five of the biggest suppliers in the country.

 Meanwhile, First Utility, one of the more prominent challenger energy brands, was acquired by Shell and renamed Shell Energy.
 With the weight of one of the world's most recognisable and powerful companies behind it, Shell Energy had emerged as a legitimate competitor to the current dominant suppliers.
-However, in the summer of 2023, Shell announced it would be selling its domestic energy business in the UK and exiting the market.
-It's expected this process could take until 2024 to be completed.
+However, in the summer of 2023, Shell announced it would be selling its domestic energy business in the UK to Octopus and exiting the market.
+That process was completed on 1 December 2023, and sees Octopus's market share grow as a result.
+As of May 2024, it is the UK's largest electricity supplier in terms of market share.
+British Gas remains the largest supplier overall because of its dominance of the gas supply market.

 The main issue with just six firms providing the vast majority of the UK with energy is the potential for this dominance to result in uncompetitive tariffs and high energy bills.
 What's more, because of the way the energy companies are structured, they buy and trade the energy between each other.